“Why be the cow when you can be the farmer?”

-This policy infringes on inherent rights that all students have, which is outlined in the MTNA Code of Ethics: “The teacher [or store] shall respect the student’s right to obtain instruction from the teacher of his/her choice.”
+This policy infringes on inherent rights that all students have, which is articulated by the MTNA Code of Ethics: “The teacher [or store] shall respect the student’s right to obtain instruction from the teacher of his/her choice.”
 The fact that someone is willing to enter into an agreement does not mean it is right; contracts can be invalidated in a court of law for a number of reasons, one of which is if they are found to be in conflict with public policy.
 MTNA’s Code of Ethics may not be strong enough basis to invalidate a contract since it’s just a code by a non-profit organization rather than law passed by U.S. legislature, but the point is that a contract that is unethical does not become more ethical just because it has someone’s signature on it.
 I suspect this explains why some students follow their teacher even despite the store’s retention policy.
 I’ve seen it happen several times among colleagues, and it has usually created bitter feelings and possibly even explosive disputes between the teacher and the store.

 Music stores aren’t the only ones who do this.
 Sometimes it’s a private teacher.
 Suppose a teacher named Barbara becomes impatient with her own ability to trade hours for dollars, and she starts dreaming about taking a little piece of profit from the labor that other teachers perform.
 She decides to go forward with some plans.
 But she quickly realizes that in order to make this “please teachers, give me some of your money every month” deal attractive enough for other teachers to actually buy into it, she must make her business appear to be some kind of institution rather than a mere teaching studio.
 Suddenly, grandma’s living room has now become Barbara’s Piano Academy (she wanted “Barbara’s School of Music”, but Jim’s School of Music down the street would make her title seem like a copycat).
 Barbara knows that words like academy and school will give people some sense of accreditation or official standing in the music world, when in fact the students in the academy are performing no better than students who take lessons from teachers not affiliated with some “academy” or “school.”
 Now, instead of having teachers work for her, she has teachers working at the academy.
 This helps to put people at ease about the idea that each new student the teachers get makes Barbara’s pocketbook fatter.